sonjaynicolay/Final_Project/README.md

 ***

 #### Machine Learning
 For Machine Learning a supervised machine learning model through scikit-learn will be used.
 Data will be cleaned using .ipynb files in Google Colaboratory, .csvs will be stored using AWS, and a PostgresSQL server will be used to house tables for the Machine Learning model.
+See requirements.txt for packages and versions.

 #### Visualization
 For visualization Tableau will be used to help visualize data and draw conclusions based on the ML model.